mhm-ufz/mhm-ufz.github.io/_guides/compile.md

-If you rather want to use [Cygwin](https://www.cygwin.com/) (tool providing Linux functionality on Windows), step-by-step guidelines on how to install all Cygwin libraries can be viewed in [this youtube video](https://youtu.be/FGJOcYEzbP4) created by Mehmet Cüneyd Demirel (Istanbul Technical University) or see the separate *Cygwin details*.
+If you rather want to use [Cygwin](https://www.cygwin.com/) (tool providing Linux functionality on Windows), step-by-step guidelines on how to install all Cygwin libraries can be viewed in [this youtube video](https://youtu.be/FGJOcYEzbP4) created by Mehmet Cüneyd Demirel (Istanbul Technical University).

 ### Module systems